AnnikaStein/OpenNano/README.md

 # PFNano

 This is a [NanoAOD](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookNanoAOD) framework for advanced developments of jet algorithms.

-The repository consists of multiple branches which are each dedicated to specific releases of [CMSSW](https://github.com/cms-sw/cmssw).
-If you came here to run over Run3 samples, please checkout the most up-to-date 12_4_8 branch (e.g. from the dropdown menu above).
-The master branch you are viewing right now is optimized to run over Run2 samples, using the 106X release cycle.

 The current full content of this development branch can be seen [here](https://annika-stein.web.cern.ch/PFNano/AddDeepJetTagInfo_desc.html) and the size [here](https://annika-stein.web.cern.ch/PFNano/AddDeepJetTagInfo_size.html).
 In this version, PFcandidates can be saved for AK4 only, AK8 only, or all the PF candidates.
 More below.